Last modified: 2020-12-19 by rob raeside

 Please note that this cross is not “voided” in that the entre has been removed, but is correctly described in heraldic terms as “a cross pattée Gules surmounted by a cross-couped Argent”.

-Flag and Arms of Espite, Portugal (fotw & ICH); Flag and Arms of Cabeça Gorda, Poetugal (fotw & ICH)
+Flag of Espite, Portugal (fotw); Arms of Usseira, Portugal (fotw); Flag of Cabeça Gorda, Portugal (fotw & ICH)

 Civil Ensign, UK (fotw)